wcfrobert/wthisj/README.md

 # plot results (plotly)
 column1.plot_results_3D()

 ```

-* There are 9 possible conditions (1 interior, 4 edge, 4 corner) denoted using the cardinal directions (NW, N, NE, W, I, E, SW, S, SE).
-For example, NW is a corner condition with slab edge to the top and left.
+* There are 9 possible conditions (1 interior, 4 edge, 4 corner) denoted using the cardinal directions (NW, N, NE, W, I, E, SW, S, SE) one might see on a compass.
+For example, "NW" is a corner column with slab edge to the top and left.
 * Units should be in **(KIPS, IN)**.
-* Sign convention for the applied force follows the right-hand rule and is illustrated below.
-Note **P should be negative** unless you are checking uplift.
+* Sign convention for the applied forces should follow the right-hand rule.
+Note **V should be negative** unless you are checking uplift.

 <div align="center">
   <img src="https://github.com/wcfrobert/wthisj/blob/master/doc/signconvention.png?raw=true" alt="fig" style="width: 70%;" />